 “If you live, you burn,” said Voznesensky.
 Kevin was a forest fire.
 It’s out now, but we who knew him were beguiled by the spectacle – and always warmed by the flame.

-– A Baltimore journalist, historian and author, Dilts could hold his own in the glory days of Harry’s and Helen’s.
+Journalist, historian and author James D. Dilts could hold his own in the glory days of Harry’s and Helen’s.